 - 1. The acquisition of the ability to make a research plan based on the research agenda and execute the research in accordance with the plan - 2.
 The acquisition of the ability to collect materials related to the research agenda, demonstrate a deep understanding of the research agenda, and identify problems - 3.
 The acquisition of the ability to analyze the problems in the research agenda and reach solutions in accordance with the requirements of society - 4.
-The acquisition of the ability to read, write, converse, and retrieve information in the English language necessary for conducting research

-- 5. The acquisition of the ability to organize research results and write in coherent sentences the significance and validity of the obtained outcomes - 6.
-The acquisition of the ability to present the research outcomes and discuss them verbally in an easy-to-understand manner - o When and how it is assigned a briefing held in advance.
-A briefing session about research topics or an open laboratory is held around the time from
+The acquisition of the ability to read, write, converse, and retrieve information in the English language necessary for conducting research - 5.
+The acquisition of the ability to organize research results and write in coherent sentences the significance and validity of the obtained outcomes - 6.
+The acquisition of the ability to present the research outcomes and discuss them verbally in an easy-tounderstand manner - When and how it is assigned to be assigned as requested.
+How adjustments are made in relation to assignment is explained to the applicable students at a briefing held in advance.
+A briefing session about research topics or an open laboratory is held around the time from February to April for students who are to be assigned to the research laboratory and to the program.